The Latest on Ultrasound Transducer Storage

 In addition to TJC's guidelines, here are more ultrasound probe storage pointers:

-- Make sure that the probes’ cables and electrical connectors do not come in contact with the probe during handling and storage.
+- Ensure that the probes' cables and electrical connectors do not contact the probe during handling and storage.
 Unlike endoscopes, only the probe itself is disinfected.

 - When not in use, hang probes vertically to aid drying.